In my expert beauty opinion, glitter is making a comeback.

 A Word of Caution:

-Make sure that any glitter you apply to the eyes or lips is cosmetic grade!
-Cosmetic grade glitter is safe to use on the eyes and lips because it is made of non-toxic materials, contains FDA approved coloring (instead of dyes), and is cut in such a way to minimize irritation.
+Make sure that any glitter you apply to the eyes or lips is cosmetic grade rather than craft glitter!
+Cosmetic grade glitter is safer to use on the eyes and lips because it is made of non-toxic materials, contains FDA approved coloring instead of dyes (though glitter itself has not been approved by the FDA for use in cosmetics), and is cut in such a way to minimize irritation.
 For more on the difference between cosmetic grade glitter and craft glitter, you can read this post.

 Biggest piece of glitter advice:

 Use tape to remove glitter from your eyes (or anywhere for that matter)!
 Makeup wipes and makeup remover have a tendency to spread the glitter around.
 When you’re applying glitter to a sensitive area like the eyes, this means glitter can get into your eyes or rub and irritate your eyelids.
-Cosmetic grade glitter is safe for your eyes, but that still doesn’t make it a fun experience.
+Cosmetic grade glitter is safer for your eyes than craft glitter is (though glitter around your eyes always bears some risk of irritation), but that still doesn’t make it a fun experience.
 Tape solves all of these problems.
 Simply press

 Go forth and sparkle!